 Creationist: Really?
 So was the predation of light-colored moths the actual “selection mechanism?”

 Evolutionist: Yes.
 The birds more easily saw the light-colored moths against the dark-colored trees, so the light-colored ones were the ones most eaten by birds.
 That left mostly dark-colored moths to pass along that trait to future generations.
 Before the industrial revolution, the reverse was the case with coloration, and the dark-colored moths got hit hardest by predation.

-Creationist: Okay, so in this case the predation was the “selection” you are talking about.
+Creationist: Okay, so in this case the predation was the specific instance of this “natural selection” you are talking about.
 The predation was the mechanism of “selection.”
 But there were still some light-colored moths in the population, just as prior to the industrial revolution there were still some dark-colored moths in the population.
 Right?

 Evolutionist: Sure, even the easy predation of the light-colored moths did not completely kill them off.
 There were always a few left to pass along their trait to future generations, just as had been happening with the dark-colored moths earlier.